1coderookie/Kobra2PlusInsights/docs/hardware/axes.md

 ---

 ## Y-Axis
-The following picture shows the baseframe of the machine where you can see the y-axis very well.
+The following picture shows the baseframe of the machine where you can see the y-axis rail very well.

 ![Y-axis](../assets/images/axes_K2Plus_Y-axis_web.jpg)